Home > About

 Get to know me better 👇

-As employee I started as Software Engineer and then joined the Dark Side of DevOps and Site Reliability taking the best from both worlds (I've never stopped to use the --force).
+I joined the Dark Side of DevOps and Site Reliability taking the best from my SWE background (I've never stopped to use the --force). 🌌

-As a freelancer I coached and mentored my padawans (ehm I mean, my students) about DevOps principles and practices.
-I also helped companies to improve their DevEx and DevOps approach.
+I coached and mentored my padawans (ehm I mean, my students) about DevOps principles and practices.
+I also helped companies to improve their DevEx and DevOps approach. 📚

-In the time I've been in the IT industry, up and down since 2015, I've learned a lot from hands on experience and had the opportunity to interact with truly amzing people.
+Back to the story, in all this time I've been in the IT industry, I've learned a lot from hands on experience and had the opportunity to interact with truly amazing people. 🤝

-In 2023 I took the next step and I've been the CTO of a startup for one year, where I enjoyed the challenge of building a new company culture, services and products from scratch and of course taking care of my team.
+After digital nomading across Europe, in 2023 I took the next step and I've become the CTO of a startup for one year, where I enjoyed the challenge of building a new company culture, a service and a product from scratch and of course taking care of my team. 🤟

 In the end we could not find the Product-Market Fit and had to step back, but quoting Yoda: "The greatest teacher, failure is."